dbryan17/crossword-generator/README.md

 - certainly backtracking
 - can later make it more complex, like looking ahead say for the second word across
 - could maybe go through this dataset (orig.csv) which has a lot of fake words (looks like they built it up from internet searches) and compare each one agianst the actauly dictionary to get only real words with commonness
+- important to note that trie and hash table will work well when we are filling in the ends of words from the starts.
+It will be much harder if we have a middle letter.
+Important to note when the user could but in anything.
+It is possible to go to that depth in the tree, then getting that letter, and seeing what is above it, pick the one with the largest tree below it
+- I think what we want is fist organized by most occuring, then by commonness.